 When a target company is to be sold for cash (or for both stock and cash where the cash represents a material part of the consideration) the duty of the target company board is to achieve the highest price reasonably attainable.
-Delaware courts have expressed the view that, in most cases, the best evidence that a price is the highest reasonably attainable is that such price resulted from a thorough canvass of the available market, such as through an auction process.
+Delaware courts have expressed the view that in most cases the best evidence that a price is the highest reasonably attainable is that such price resulted from a thorough canvass of the available market, such as through an auction process.
 However, courts have not mandated that an auction be conducted in every case.
 That said, the sale of target companies in the US pursuant to an auction process is very common.

-If an auction process is being conducted for a target company, the investment banker engaged by the target company normally will pursue a structured process to sell the target company.
-For example:

-- a) the investment banker and target management will usually prepare an offering memorandum and then make initial contacts with potentially interested parties; - b) preliminary due diligence will be conducted by the potential bidders; - c) potential buyers will submit non-binding indications of interest; - d) approved bidders will be permitted to conduct more extensive due diligence; - e) potential buyers will submit final bids on a specified date, including a markup of the proposed acquisition agreement; and f) final negotiations will occur with the most attractive bidder or bidders.

-In this auction process context, indications of interest and the markup of the definitive acquisition agreement usually takes the place of a letter of intent, and exclusivity may not be granted even in the latter stages of the process, although the highest bidder in an auction process may at times be granted exclusivity for a short period of time.
+If an auction process is being conducted for a target company, the investment banker engaged by the target company normally will pursue a fairly structured process to sell the target company.
+For example, the investment banker and target management will usually prepare an offering memorandum and then make initial contacts with potentially interested parties, preliminary due diligence will be conducted by the potential bidders, potential buyers will submit non-binding indications of interest, approved bidders are permitted to conduct more extensive due diligence, potential buyers submit final bids on a specified date, including a markup of the proposed acquisition agreement, and then final negotiations occur with the most attractive bidder or bidders.
+In this auction process context, indications of interest and the markup of the definitive acquisition agreement usually takes the place of a letter of intent, and exclusivity may not be granted even in the latter stages of the process, although it is not unusual for the winning (highest) bidder in an auction process to be granted exclusivity for a short period of time.